learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

-This request queries the LDAP directory for a user entry with the given username and password.
+The request returns a UserInfo object if the provided username and password are valid, and `nil` otherwise.

 > The implementation of the `ldapSearch` function is further down in the source file.